 The Su Laboratory has been actively pursing crowdsourcing projects in biology for many years.
 Our flagship projects include:

-We are also in the early stages of devising a series of biological games that will make tasks like ontology-based gene annotation fun!
+We also have an emerging interest in games and citizen science as a mechanism for crowdsourcing that will make tasks like ontology-based gene annotation fun!
 (No, seriously, its really going to be fun…)